Travel Costa Mesa Blog

 Photo by South Coast Plaza

-South Coast Plaza is the perfect place to spoil Mom with a day of shopping.
-Its collection of luxury brands and flagship stores ensures there’s something perfect for every mother.
+Treat Mom to a day of indulgence at South Coast Plaza, where luxury brands like CHANEL, Cartier, Bvlgari, and Hermès offer the perfect gift for every kind of mother.
 Come prepared by getting Mom a South Coast Plaza gift card, which can be redeemed at any of the 280+ shops and restaurants.

 Photo by The Westin South Coast Plaza